HBalable/atd-apprentice-module-summaries/md/out.md

 ### Meeting Production Demands

 As in any business role, when faced with an issue, Pipeline TDs have to find a balance between the practical solution and the idyllic one.
-There can pressure to complete a script, or push some renders through as soon as possible.
-The TD needs to have a good enough understanding of the production, creative, & technical processes at the company to realise the consequences of their actions, which they would use to inform their decisions.
+There can be pressure to complete a script, or push some renders through as soon as possible.
+The TD needs to have a good enough understanding of the production, creative, & technical processes at the company to realise the impact that the decision might have on other projects or the studio.

 DATA MANAGEMENT
 ===============